It's Easy to Remember (And So Hard to Forget)

 "It's Easy to Remember (And So Hard to Forget)" is a 1935 popular song written by Richard Rodgers with lyrics by Lorenz Hart.

+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.

 History

 Published in 1935, the song was written for the 1935 film Mississippi starring Bing Crosby and W.C.
 Fields.
 Crosby introduced the song in the film and his recording for Decca Records made on February 21, 1935, with Georgie Stoll and his Orchestra and Rhythmettes and Three Shades of Blue topped the charts of the day.
 Crosby recorded the song again in 1954 for his album Bing: A Musical Autobiography.

-The song is now considered a standard, with many recordings having been made by many artists.
+The song is now a standard, with many recordings having been made by many artists.